dtim-upc/DCORE/README.md

 Compilation should work out-of-box.
 Feel free to open an [issue](https://github.com/dtim-upc/DistributedCER2/) if it does not.

-### Unmanaged dependencies: CORE

-The project currently depends on the `jar`s since CORE's project uses `gradle` while we are using `sbt`.

-In the future, we could properly integrate both projects:
-  - (a) Add CORE as a submodule and upgrade `build.sbt` to build it.
-  - (b) Publish CORE to a centralized repository e.g. Maven Central and add it to `DCORE` as a remote dependency.

 ## Usage

 The follow section will guide you on how to use the main _CLI_ executable of `dcer`.